10th December, 2025

-Christmas is often the longest period you will close your site for during the year, so site security is especially important.
+Christmas is often the longest period your construction site will be closed, so site security is especially important.
 Because when you're away, things can go wrong.
 Shutting down your site and securing it from trespassers can help make sure that you don't get any nasty surprises.

-With many sites closed over the festive season and until the new year, planning your site shut down needs to high on the list of priorities... even if you do still have Christmas shopping and present wrapping to do!
+With many sites closed over the festive season and until the new year, planning your site shutdown should be high on your list of priorities... even if you still have Christmas shopping and present wrapping to do!

 Here's a quick list of checks to make before you break up for Christmas: